ArcNLET-Py/ArcNLET-Py/docs/UserManual/vzmod.rst

-additional parameters become available, including sorption isotherms options such as **Linear** (with parameters for **Rprecip** and **Linear distribution coefficient**) and **Langmuir** (with parameters for **Rprecip**, **Langmuir coefficient**, and **maximum sorption capacity**).
+additional parameters become available, including sorption isotherms options such as **Linear** (with parameters for **Rprecip** and **Linear distribution coefficient**) and **Langmuir** (with parameters for **Rprecip**, **Langmuir coefficient**, and **maximum sorption capacity**), which are from McCray et al. (2005).
 These additional options provide flexibility in simulating phosphorus adsorption and transport processes in different soil conditions, enabling more accurate predictions of phosphorus fate in the vadose zone.

 When selecting **Calculate depth to water table**, the user must input the **DEM file (raster)** and the **Smoothed DEM (raster)**.
 This